 Strategy when sailing in foggy conditions depends on whether the yacht is close to land, in a busy shipping area, or well out to sea.

-In fog, make use of sound signals to indicate your presence to other boats.
-Navigational aids, such as buoys and lighthouses, are fitted with [ maritme sound signal apparatus ] so that they can be identified.
+In fog, make use of the boat horn signals to indicate your presence to other boats.
+Navigational aids, such as buoys and lighthouses, are fitted with [ maritime sound signal apparatus ] so that they can be identified.
 The signal type emitted is marked on charts and in pilot books.
-Do not assume a direction for the sound as it can be distorted by fog so stop and double-check the direction then proceed with caution.
+Do not assume a direction for the maritime horn signal as it can be distorted by fog so stop and double-check the direction then proceed with caution.

-The use of appropriate sound signals in foggy conditions indicate whether the vessel is sailing or motoring, aground, or at anchor.
-Fog horn signals are either prolonged (four to six seconds) or short (one second).
+The use of appropriate foghorn sound signals in foggy conditions indicate whether the vessel is sailing or motoring, aground, or at anchor.
+Fog horn sound signals are either prolonged (four to six seconds) or short (one second).
 A bell can be sounded as a single ring or as a rapid ringing for five seconds, and a gong is rung rapidly.
-The common fog signals are listed below.
-Keep a reference book on board detailing the full list of maritime fog signals as required by the International Regulations for Preventing Collisions at Sea.
+The meaning for common ship horn signals for boating are listed below.
+Keep a reference book on board detailing the full list of maritime fog signals as required by the International Regulations for Preventing Collisions at Sea and memorize the foghorn meaning.